Naseefa01/Customer-Segmentation-Analysis-Python-Power-BI-/README.md

 - A small percentage of customers contribute as high-value customers
 - Medium-value customers represent a transition group with growth potential
 - High-value customers are limited but highly contribute to revenue
-- Low value customers generate the highest overall revenue due to their large volume
+- Medium value customers generate the highest overall revenue
 - Customer distribution across gender is fairly balanced
 - Revenue is highest in categories like Clothing and shoes compared to others